nmint8m/projecttargetscheme/01-Introduce.md

 - To organizing all the files in each Xcode project, a workspace provides implicit and explicit relationships among the included projects and their targets.
 - You can use the workspace’s default build directory or you can specify one.
 Note that if a project specifies a build directory, that directory is overridden by the build directory of whatever workspace the project is in at the time you build the project.

+This is the end of Xcode concept introduction.
+Now we understand these concepts and how to interact with them in Xcode basically.
+In the next part of document, I will go to details about how to configure those things.
+But I do recommend you to take a look at this demo about [Configure targets and builds for an iOS application with *.xcconfig][ConfigWithXcconfig] before going to [Configure targets and builds for an iOS application][Config] because it is similar to what we would do in real project!

 **Related topics:**

 - Go back to [Manage Targets - Schemes in an iOS Project][ProjectTargetScheme].